-You may also be referred to an occupational therapist.
-They can provide equipment and help with everyday activities, such as dressing or going to the shops, if you are struggling with these.
+Your doctor or nurse may refer you to a physiotherapist or occupational therapist for more specialist advice.
+Physiotherapists help people cope with illness and manage symptoms through movement and exercise.
+Occupational therapists provide equipment and help with everyday activities, such as dressing or going to the shops, if you are struggling with these.

-What sort of exercise would help?
+What sort of exercise could help?

-- Light housework or gardening
+- light housework or gardening

-- Lifting some small weights, tins of food or bottles of water while sitting in a chair
+- lifting some small weights, tins of food or bottles of water, while sitting in a chair

-- Walking up and down a few steps.
+- walking up and down a few steps.

 If you usually do a lot of exercise, you may wish to do more than this.
 Don’t do any vigorous exercise without talking to your doctor or physiotherapist first.